THE APPLICATION DEADLINE IS DECEMBER 15, 2022, 5:00PM EST

 Participants will be placed at a U.S. university in either the fall 2023 semester (August – December 2023) or spring 2024 semester (January to May 2024).
 The scholarship covers international travel, tuition, room and board, medical insurance, required books, and a small monthly stipend.
 All participants will be enrolled in full-time, non-degree, undergraduate coursework chosen from their host institution’s existing curriculum.
 Students are required to enroll in at least two courses in their major and at least one course in a U.S. Studies field, such as U.S. history, literature, art, or government.
 Students are required to participate in a minimum of twenty hours of community service activities during the program.
 Global UGRAD participants will live in campus housing facilities with American peers.
 The program will include a pre-departure orientation at Post, a virtual arrival orientation, and an in-person program symposium in Washington, DC.

 For application information and instructions, and to apply please visit the Global UGRAD online application

 - Applicants must be a citizen of the country in which they apply for the Global UGRAD Program, currently residing in that country.

 - Applicants must be studying in the country in which they apply for the Global UGRAD Program.

 - Applicants must be enrolled as a full-time undergraduate, in good standing, at any accredited university.
 Participants must have at least one semester or an equivalent term remaining at their home university at the conclusion of the Global UGRAD Program.

 - Applicants should demonstrate leadership potential through academic work, community involvement, and extracurricular activities.

-- Applicants must demonstrate a command of written and spoken English.
-The TOEFL exam will be required of those selected as finalists or alternates.
+- Applicants must have a solid command of written and spoken English.

 - Applicants are required to return directly to their home country after the completion of the program.